Do You Have a College Student? Important Healthcare, Financial, and Educational Documents That They (and You) Need

 Financial Accounts.
 If you are to have the ability to act on behalf of your adult child with respect to financial matters, your child also needs to execute a “Durable Power of Attorney” naming you as your child’s agent with respect to the child’s assets and finances.
 If your child is attending college away from home, is studying abroad, or undergoes a medical emergency, it may be useful for you to access your child’s accounts on his or her behalf.
 This allows you to pay bills for a child out of their accounts, make deposits and open or close accounts.
 In addition, a durable power of attorney allows you to handle other financial tasks for the child, like filing tax returns or renewing a lease.

 Educational Records.
 Finally, the Family Educational Rights and Privacy Act (FERPA) protects the educational records of a child who has turned 18 or is enrolled at a postsecondary institution from access by his or her parents.
 If the child’s parents claim the child as a dependent on their tax returns, the parents may still access the child’s education records without the child’s consent.
 However, institutions may be reluctant to allow access to education records for any child over the age of 18 without a “FERPA Waiver” signed by the child, regardless of their status as a dependent.
-If you would like to have access to your child’s educational records, you may consider having him or her sign a FERPA Waiver in advance.
-The institution will generally provide the FERPA form.
+If you would like to have access to your child’s educational records, you should contact the institution to request a FERPA Waiver form.